 Gradually mix half the boiled milk into this paste, then pour all of this back into the mix, keeping it at a simmer, and whisking all the time to stop lumps from forming.

 Once thickened, keep on lowest heat while you beat the two egg whites until soft peak stage, and fold well into the hot milk mixture.

 Pour the filling into the baked pastry shell/s, sprinkle lavishly with cinnamon, and leave to cool until the filling has set.
 This will take a good few hours.

-* In case you missed her weekly column in The Times you can catch them here:
+In case you missed her weekly column in Wanted Online, you can catch them here: